Chairman’s corporate governance statement

 PRINCIPLE 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The Board of Directors holds regular meetings on a monthly basis (12 annually) and additional meetings at any other time as may be necessary to deal with any urgent matters.
-Of the regular meetings, one or two are held by telephone conference with the remainder being face to face.
+In 2018 the Board of Directors held 12 regular meetings together with a number of additional meetings to handle the fundraising.
 The agenda for Board meetings is prepared by the Executive Directors (following an established framework) and agreed with the Chairman.
 In addition, a rolling agenda plan is in place with the aim of ensuring that the Board considers all the matters that it should, whilst allowing for the unexpected.
 The rolling 12 month board agenda plan is reviewed at least annually and updated as appropriate.

-The attendance of the individual directors at the regular Board Meetings and the Finance and Audit and Remuneration Committee Meetings during the last financial year ended 31 December 2017 were as follows:
+The attendance of the Directors at the regular Board Meetings and Committee Meetings during the year ended 31 December 2018 were as follows: